-My name is Tim Huege and I am deputy group leader of the "Cosmic Ray Technologies" group at Karlsruhe Institute of Technology's Institute for Nuclear Physics.
+My name is Tim Huege and I am deputy group leader of the "Cosmic Ray Technologies" group at Karlsruhe Institute of Technology's Institute for Astroparticle Physics.
 I also hold a part-time professorship in the Inter-University Institute For High Energies at Vrije Universiteit Brussel.
-My main work is in the Pierre Auger Collaboration and the LOFAR Cosmic Ray Key Science Project, as well as in the further development of the CoREAS code and implementation of radio emission functionality in CORSIKA8.
+My main work is in the Pierre Auger Collaboration and the LOFAR Cosmic Ray Key Science Project, as well as in the further development of the CoREAS code.
+Furthermore, I am project coordinator for CORSIKA8, the next-generation air-shower simulation framework.

 I am co-task-leader of the Auger Radio Detection Activities, which encompass the Auger Engineering Radio Array (AERA) as well as the 3000 km2 Radio Upgrade within the AugerPrime upgrade.
 Furthermore, I am task leader for Analysis Foundations with radio detectors in the Auger Collaboration.